Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

 Next, we see that $\Phi$ and $\Phi_L$ are isomorphisms and establish Theorem \ref{thm: PSS CO diagram}.
 Hamiltonian PSS morphisms are defined by the counting of the moduli space of pairs:

 where $\check a(s)$ is an increasing cut-off function from $0$ to $1$.
 The condition breaks the monotonicity of the Floer equation.
-A compactness of the moduli spaces is therefore not guaranteed because the solutions may escape to infinity.
+The compactness of the moduli space is therefore not guaranteed because elements of the moduli space space may escape to infinity.
 We explain how to recover the compactness by showing that the solutions we consider do not escape to infinity, following \cite[Lemma 15.5]{Rit13} in the case of symplectic cohomology.

-Note that the elements of the local Floer cohomology have arbitrary small periods.
+Note that elements of the local Floer cohomology have arbitrary small periods.
 We can even use $\rho$ rather than a small perturbation $\check \rho$.
 The isomorphism \eqref{eq:bijection} provides a chain isomorphism

 Here, we can choose $H$ and $g$ to satisfy

 so that its negative gradient flow points inward along the boundary of $U$, and Hamiltonian orbits of $\check H$ are precisely the Morse critical points.

 \begin{prop} For a fixed open subset $W \supset U$, the image of the solution of the Floer equation $u: \R \times S^1 \to M$,